canonical/checkbox/tools/release/README.md

 - New, backward compatible features: you have to increment the minor version
 - Non-backward compatible changes: you have to increment the major version

+All commit messages in the main history should have a postfix indicating what kind of change they are:
+- **Infra:** are changes to our testing infrastructure, you can safely ignore them
+- **Bugfix:** are bugfixes, increment patch version
+- **New:** are new backward compatible features, increment minor version
+- **Breaking:** are new breaking changes, increment major version

-If you were to be at at the tag `v2.9.1-edge-validation-success` and you had to release a new version with at least one backward compatible new feature, this is what that would look like:
+If you were to be at at the tag `v2.9.1-edge-validation-success` and you had to release a new version with at least one backward compatible new feature, run the following commands:

 - Clone the repository
   ```
-  git clone git@github.com:canonical/checkbox.git
+  $ git clone git@github.com:canonical/checkbox.git
   ```
 - Tag the release
   ```
-  git tag -s "v2.10.0" -m "Beta promotion of: 2.9.1 → 2.10.0"
+  $ git tag -s "v2.10.0" -m "Beta promotion of: 2.9.1 → 2.10.0"
   ```
 - Push the tag to origin
   ```
-  git push --tags
+  $ git push --tags
   ```

 ## How packages versions are generated?